 Cooking the Sausage:

-As the sawdust or wood chips burn, the water will evaporate and a dry heat will set in.
+As the sawdust burns, the water will evaporate and a dry heat will set in.
 The dry smoke will set the smoke in the sausage.
-After most of the sawdust or wood chips have burned, remove the pan from the smoker and let the pan cool for 5-10 minutes.
+After most of the sawdust has burned, remove the pan from the smoker and let the pan cool for 5-10 minutes.
 After this time, fill the pan half full of water and return to the burner.
 Close the damper and turn the temperature to approximately 180-190⁰, this will cause a high humidity to cook the sausage.

 High humidity will cook the sausage very quickly as well as tenderize the casings; especially natural casings.
 High humidity also helps to cook the sausage without drying it out too much.
 Cook sausage until the internal temperature of 165⁰ is reached.

 Proper cooling is important for the safety of the product as well as the desired look of the finished product.
 Remove the sausage from the smoker and place in a cold water bath to stop the cooking process.
 The cold water will start the sausage cooling and keep the casing tender.
 This will also prevent shriveling and shrinkage.
 While timing will vary depending upon the type of sausage you are making, cool until the internal temperature reaches 120⁰.